-The 2018 Cadillac CT6 combines a European luxury feel with a bold American design and plug-in technology.
-Adding together 2 powerful electric motors with a Lithium-ion battery and a high-output 2.0L Turbo 4-cylinder gas engine (335 hp, 432 lb-ft), creates a luxury plug-in variant capable of 31 pure electric miles.
+The Cadillac CT6 combines a European luxury feel with a bold American design and plug-in technology.
+Adding together 2 powerful electric motors with a Lithium-ion battery and a high-output 2.0L Turbo 4-cylinder gas engine, this luxury plug-in variant is capable of 31 pure electric miles.
 The full-size premium sedan is fast for its larger size; it reaches 60mph in 5.2 seconds.
-Base price is around $74,000 before tax credits and a California State rebate.
+Base price is around $75,000 before tax credits and a California State rebate.

 The CT6 battery comes in a 18.4-kilowatt-hour pack — around the same size as what’s in a Chevrolet Volt — and has enough juice to move the CT6 for about 31 miles on electric power alone.
 Once the battery is empty, the gas engine provides power to the wheels and electricity to the system to keep you going more than 400 additional miles at an average of 26 mpg.

 Car & Driver says: "Sleek styling and high-tech features help the CT6 shed the Cadillac clichés in an attempt to best its European rivals.
 A 265-hp turbo 2.0-liter inline-four and eight-speed automatic drive the rear wheels; a 335-hp 3.6-liter V-6 and 404-hp twin-turbo 3.0-liter V-6 have all-wheel drive.
 A plug-in hybrid boasts up to 31 miles of electric-only range.
 Onboard 4G LTE Wi-Fi is standard, as is Apple CarPlay and Android Auto.
 High-end options include a 34-speaker stereo and adaptive cruise control."